-Office Manager + MOA
+Office Manager + Medical Office Assistant

 An aspiring child and adolescent therapist, Vaneesha is passionate about providing a safe space for children through compassion, empathy, and warmth.
 She spends her time volunteering as a mentor to at-risk youth and finding opportunities that cater to her strong desire to help others.
 Vaneesha obtained her bachelor’s degree in psychology from The University of British Columbia.
 Having moved to Vancouver from Thailand, she is thankful to modern-day technology for allowing her to keep in touch with her loved ones.
 Other than that, She loves to travel, learn new languages, play board games, and explore must-eats in Vancouver.

 Mehak has previously worked and volunteered at a non-profit organization, caring for children as young as the age of 5.
 Working at TKC has opened up a whole new view of child care for her.
 As an aspiring teacher, she hopes to contribute to the education system by providing a safe and comfortable environment for every child.
 Mehak is currently working towards her bachelor’s degree in English studies.
 In her spare time, she enjoys cooking vegetarian/vegan meals, going for walks with her dog, and watching sitcoms.